What is Short Covering?

 Short Covering vs. Short Squeezing

 In short squeezing, the prices of the security rise significantly leading to a situation where traders rush to close their short positions due to the pressure of increasing stock prices.
-Below is the comparison between the short covering and short squeezing.

 Example: Short Squeeze

 Using Joe’s investment, let’s assume that after the first month, stock prices start moving in the opposite direction.
 Instead of the price going down, it starts rising by 12% per day.
-Apparently, Joe and other traders will rush to close their short position before they make more losses.
+Joe and other traders will rush to close their short position before they incur more losses.
 So, they will be squeezed out of the trade.